Kubernetes pod stuck in Pending state

 Environment-Specific Notes

-Cloud Providers (EKS, GKE, AKS, DigitalOcean, etc.)
+Cloud (EKS, GKE, AKS, etc.):

-Docker Desktop / Minikube (Local Development)
+Docker Desktop Kubernetes / Minikube / Kind:

 Frequently Asked Questions

-Q: How can I prevent pods from getting stuck in Pending proactively?
+Q: How do I prevent Pending pods?

 A: Proactive measures include: